-The onus is on the HVAC designer early in the design phase, to ascertain whether spare capacity is available in existing chillers, unless it has been stated in the program that such a search is not required (by virtue of prior University research).
-University personnel will cooperate to a reasonable extent.

-- c) The University preference for chilled water does not extend to water-cooled chillers in the smaller sizes implied in this discussion.
+- The onus is on the HVAC designer early in the design phase, to ascertain whether spare capacity is available in existing chillers, unless it has been stated in the program that such a search is not required (by virtue of prior University research).
+University personnel will cooperate to a reasonable extent. - The University preference for chilled water does not extend to water-cooled chillers in the smaller sizes implied in this discussion.
 Air-cooled package chillers are acceptable.
-In such applications, moderate oversizing of chillers for possible future use will not automatically be rejected. - d) Consider also chilled water piping header concept, sized with expansion in mind, with valved and capped taps to facilitate future chiller tie ins.
-Consider chilled water surge tanks to improve control with a small volume of water in the piping circuit and spare chiller capacity. - e) As a practical matter, on the smaller applications, the University expects that it may have to accept ventilation to be combined with cooling and heating.
+In such applications, moderate oversizing of chillers for possible future use will not automatically be rejected. - Consider also chilled water piping header concept, sized with expansion in mind, with valved and capped taps to facilitate future chiller tie ins.
+Consider chilled water surge tanks to improve control with a small volume of water in the piping circuit and spare chiller capacity. - As a practical matter, on the smaller applications, the University expects that it may have to accept ventilation to be combined with cooling and heating.
 The designer shall make provisions to avoid coil freezing with the often high outside air percentages resulting from current ventilation requirements.
-DX equipment is not an acceptable provision solely to avoid coil freezing. - 2.
-Laboratory space - a.
-Generally, provisions for classroom and office applications apply. - b.
-It is recognized that, without an existing make-up air system, 100% outside air applications will often be necessary. - c.
-The designer shall make provisions to avoid coil freezing with the high outside air percentages (including 100%) resulting from laboratory air flow requirements.
-DX equipment is not an acceptable choice merely to avoid coil freezing.
-The onus is on the HVAC designer to rule out small package chillers because of the inherent problems with DX applications, and the construction cost premiums required to prevent them; to wit d.
-Variable volume supply and makeup systems with Direct Digital Controls are preferred, but given the diseconomies of scale, the HVAC designer may successfully make a case for constant volume reheat.
-If reheat is inevitable, design to minimize it, emphasize hot water (made with campus steam) over electric resistance heat, and allow space for retrofitting more efficient concepts in the future.
+DX equipment is not an acceptable provision solely to avoid coil freezing.